• Home

 Photo of blueberry oatmeal cookies for saving to Pinterest.

-If you've never had a blueberry oatmeal cookie, you're in for a treat!
-These cookies are soft, chewy, and just bursting with juicy blueberries and hearty oats.
-They're sweet without being too sweet, and that little pop of blueberry in every bite.
+Blueberry oatmeal cookies are soft, chewy, and bursting with juicy blueberries and hearty oats in every bite.
 Use fresh, frozen, or dried blueberries.

 Baked cookies piled high in a square black bowl on a gray napkin.

-Just like my Banana Oatmeal Cookies, they're ready to eat in just 30 minutes!
+Just like my Banana Oatmeal Cookies, they're quick and easy to make!

 Jump to: